 From the Zocalo go north to the Llano Park and the theatre building at 703, the office is on the right side of the building.

 Oaxaca City is great for walkers with its pedestrian-only streets.
 The Colonial city also and has many attractions and cultural tours for vacationers.

 In Oaxaca City you'll find art museums, restaurants, biking, walking in the parks and hills and many ancient archaeological ruins near the city.

 Boutique hotels, Inns called posadas, B&Bs, and historic buildings converted to hotels, make Oaxaca City a good choice for a vacation.

 Reached within a day's flight from US or Canadian cities, Oaxaca is well located in the 5000 foot mountains giving it a perfect climate.

-House rentals, and Apartment rentals put Oaxaca City within reach of budget conscious travelers.
+Hotel and Apartment rentals put Oaxaca City within reach of budget conscious travelers.